top of page

 Business C is standing in the middle of the crowd, with a tall banner that says 'Peach Water Here'.

-Who do you want to be out of these three options?
-(Not saying any of them are wrong, I just know which I would rather be doing!)
-The goal is not to make the most contact, the goal is to be visible.
 That way, the people you do make contact with actually want to buy from you rather than want to run away.
 This feels much nicer for everyone involved.

 If you'd like to work with me on your business content creation, this is the kind of ethos I will bring to the table.
 We can be creative, bold, fun, impactful, emotive and powerful, all within the ethical principles I've spoken about here.